What is it about ‘the Jews’, American Protestants, and Israel/Palestine?

 Eight centuries before Christ, and 28 centuries before the Netanyahu government waged war against Hamas in Gaza, the prophet Amos said, “For the three transgressions of Gaza, Yea, for four, I will not reverse [its punishment]: Because they carried away captive a whole captivity [of Israelites] to deliver them up to Edom.
 So I will send a fire on the wall of Gaza, and it shall devour the palaces thereof; … and the remnant of the Philistines shall perish, Saith the Lord.”

-The militarized nationalism of today’s Zionists can be understood as another such reversion or “return” to the promised land, reinforced in 2018 by the Knesset’s “Basic Law” declaring that Israel is “the Nation-State of the Jewish People,” and greatly diminishing it as a liberal democracy.
+So the militarized nationalism of today’s Zionists can be understood as another such reversion or “return” to the promised land, reinforced in 2018 by the Knesset’s “Basic Law” declaring that Israel is “the Nation-State of the Jewish People,” and greatly diminishing it as a liberal democracy.

-That Jews, unlike “settler-colonial” Puritans, actually do have ancestors in their “promised land” was confirmed in 1947 by the discovery of what became known as the Dead Sea Scrolls (transcribed in Hebrew that I can read with little more than my “Hebrew school” and summer-camp training) that had been buried in caves near the Dead Sea seven centuries before Jews’ millennia of exile from the area and before Islam existed and Arabic was spoken in the region.
-The scrolls had been in those caves for almost a thousand years when the Roman Emperor Hadrian coined the name “Palestine” for the land in the second century C.E., to elevate its Philistines at the expense of its rebellious Israelites, whom his legions had recently defeated and forced into exile.
-Although Jews were mostly absent from Palestine for the ensuing two millennia, the “settler-colonial” paradigm that applies so clearly to English Puritans applies only ambiguously to Jews, as John Judis explained invaluably — and grimly — two months after the October 7 attacks.
+That Jews, unlike the “settler-colonial” American Puritans, do have ancestors in their “promised land” was confirmed in 1947 by the discovery of what became known as the Dead Sea Scrolls (transcribed in Hebrew that I can read with little more than my “Hebrew school” and summer-camp training) that had been buried in caves seven centuries before Jews’ millennia of exile from the area and before Islam existed and Arabic was spoken in the region.
+Those scrolls had been in those caves for almost a thousand years before the Roman Emperor Hadrian coined the name “Palestine” for the land in the second century C.E., to elevate its Philistines at the expense of its rebellious Israelites, whom his legions had recently defeated and forced into exile.

 “Woe to those who are at ease in Zion, and to those who feel secure on the mountain of Samaria, the notable men of the first of the nations, to whom the house of Israel comes! ….
 Go down to Gath of the Philistines.
 Are you better than these kingdoms?
 Or is their territory greater than your territory, O you who put far away the day of disaster and bring near the seat of violence?
 Woe to those who lie on beds of ivory and stretch themselves out on their couches, … who drink wine in bowls and anoint themselves with the finest oils, but are not grieved over the ruin of Joseph!”
 [Amos 6]